 As we push deeper into the fall, we’re learning about the Android 7.0 Nougat problems plaguing owners of Nexus smartphones and tablets.

 In response, we’ve put together a roundup that looks at these Nexus Android 7.0 problems, potential fixes for the most common Nougat issues, some places to go if you need to find feedback about the Android 7.0 Nougat update on your device, and what you can expect from the first bug fix update.

 We will continue to update this with new information so check back for regular updates about problems, fixes and more.

 How to Prepare for Android 7.0 Nougat

 Now that Android 7.0 Nougat is out, it’s going to be tempting to make the move from Marshmallow to Nougat.
-No doubt.
-However, before you make the move to the new operating system, you’ll want to make sure that you’re prepared.
+That said, before you make the move to Google’s new operating system, you’ll want to make sure that you’ve prepared.

 You’ll want to take a look at the step-by-step through the process we use before we install an Android update.
 We’re in the process of putting together our setup guide for Android 7.0 Nougat but this one aimed at Marshmallow will help.

 A little prep work will go a long way toward preventing serious issues.
 Take your time with Android 7.0 Nougat.
 It’s not going anywhere.

 Android 7.0 Nougat Problems